 Most Downloaded Article

-I was very chuffed to be advised by the peer-reviewed journal Color Research and Application that my article ‘Traditional colour theory: A review’ was the ‘Top Downloaded Article’ for the year 1 January to 31 December 2021!
+I was very chuffed to be advised by the leading journal, Color Research and Application, that my article ‘Traditional colour theory: A review’ was the ‘Top Downloaded Article’ for the year 1 January to 31 December 2021!

 The paper can be accessed via this link.
-It is one of three papers that I’ve written which appear in the ‘Most Accessed’ section of Color Research and Application – the other two papers being ‘Colour psychology and colour therapy: Caveat emptor’ (2011) and ‘Colour, contrast and gestalt theories of perception: The impact in contemporary visual communications design’ (2015).
+It is one of three papers that I’ve written that have appeared in the ‘Most Accessed’ section of Color Research and Application – the other two papers being ‘Colour psychology and colour therapy: Caveat emptor’ (2011) and ‘Colour, contrast and gestalt theories of perception: The impact in contemporary visual communications design’ (2015).
+‘Colour psychology and colour therapy: Caveat emptor’ has remained in the ‘Most Accessed’ section for fifteen years since it’s publication.